heidihendry/camelot/doc/scale.rst

 As a (very) rough guide, the authors suggest an additional 600MB of heap space for every 100,000 images, with a starting heap space of 2GB.
 You needn't be concerned with setting the initial or maximum heap size to 2GB explicitly, as this will be the default on most machines.
-Typically, you also needn't be concerned with configuring the heap space if your dataset is notable smaller than 100,000 images.
+That is to say, you probably needn't be concerned with configuring the heap space if your dataset is smaller than 100,000 images.

 Concurrent users
 ^^^^^^^^^^^^^^^^